rust-lang/cargo/src/doc/src/reference/config.md

 * Default: none
 * Environment: `CARGO_BUILD_RUSTC_WORKSPACE_WRAPPER` or `RUSTC_WORKSPACE_WRAPPER`

 Sets a wrapper to execute instead of `rustc`, for workspace members only.
+When building a single-package project without workspaces, that package is considered to be the workspace.
 The first argument passed to the wrapper is the path to the actual executable to use (i.e., `build.rustc`, if that is set, or `"rustc"` otherwise).
 It affects the filename hash so that artifacts produced by the wrapper are cached separately.

+If both `rustc-wrapper` and `rustc-workspace-wrapper` are set, then they will be nested: the final invocation is `$RUSTC_WRAPPER $RUSTC_WORKSPACE_WRAPPER $RUSTC`.

 #### `build.rustdoc`
 * Type: string (program path)